 The International Organization for Marine Aids to Navigation (IALA) defines a Marine Aid to Navigation as:

-“a device, system or service, external to a vessel, designed and operated to enhance safe and efficient navigation of individual vessels and vessel traffic
+“a device, system or service, external to a vessel, designed and operated to enhance safe and efficient navigation of individual vessels and vessel traffic”

 The application of AIS as a Marine Aid to Navigation is through the broadcast of an Aids-to-navigation report message (Message 21) from an AIS AtoN Station or base station.
 The AIS AtoN is implemented as a physical, synthetic or virtual aid.